© Crown copyright 2019

 Did you know about our new online services?

 This is now the quickest and easiest way to tell the DVLA.
-If you are selling vehicles (to the motor trade or privately) you no longer need to send paperwork to DVLA and can do this online.
+If you are selling vehicles (to the motor trade or privately) you no longer need to send paperwork to DVLA.
+You can tell DVLA you’ve sold, transferred or bought a vehicle online.

 6.2 Data protection